(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 So now let's cut to the chase.

-What are some truly natural / original / "ancient" foods that will feed our mind, bodies, and soul?
+What are some truly natural / original / "ancient" foods that will feed our mind, body, and soul?

-Some of the food above is exotic fruit that can be hard to come by in the United States, but with the internet, you can find anything... including all of what is listed above.
+Some of the food above is exotic / tropical fruit that can be hard to come by in the United States.
+But with the internet, you can find anything... including all of what is listed above.

 Turns out, thinking a little less about what we're not supposed to eat and making an effort to grocery shop instead works better to stay on track.

-In chapter 4 we'll talk about some of the most nutritious (mineral-dense) foods that are on this list and how to prepare non-boring meals for the week.
+In chapter 4 we'll talk about some of the most nutritious (mineral-dense) foods that are on this list and how to prepare non-boring meals for the week with them.

-For now, you might have noticed that there's some grains on this list.
+For now, you might have noticed that there's quite a few grains on this list.

 Of course, I don't expect anyone to only eat from this list.